|

 agent by protecting the metals from oxidation.
 However, any form of lime or

-strong alkalin will disastrously attack and destroy aluminum, except
+strong alkaline will disastrously attack and destroy aluminum, except

 special alkaline resistant alloys of this metal.
 Lead and and